JWFontaine-18/Shell/README.md

 | 2025-09-15 | checkup              | begin work/check status   | complete work assigned, keep in contact over discord  |

 # Bugs
-The program will only record the first command in a piping command for the purposes of the 'exit' function.
-Piping works normally.